 There are dozens of boutique and chain hotels in Lake George.
 There are also campgrounds and motels.
 There are options on Airbnb and Vrbo, but the most popular ones are actually hotels and motels.
 Here are a few unique boutique hotels to stay in that will make you never want to leave Lake George for New York City.

 - The Inn at Erlowest is a posh Queen Anne revival mansion located just a little to the north outside of Lake George.
 A night will typically cost anywhere from $200-$400 depending on the season and week day.
 It’s on a gorgeous piece of property on the edge of Lake George.
 The food is fantastic and it has all the amenities from a fitness center to a pool.
 You’ll be well-rested after a stay here.

 - Are you in a chalet in the Swiss Alps?
 No, you’re at the Lodges at Cresthaven in the Adirondacks, only a few hours’s travel time from New York City.
 These chic lodges are also a couple miles north of Lake George.
 Renting a lodge can cost $300-700 a night depending on how large your group is.
 There’s a private beach, a restaurant on premises, and you can rent jet skis.
 Who needs Switzerland?

 - The Sagamore is a resort on a private island on Lake George.
 If you are traveling to Lake George via helicopter, you can even arrange for your helicopter to fly directly to The Sagamore.
-This resort is stunning and very fancy.
+This luxurious Upstate New York resort is stunning and very fancy.
 It’s a splurge with rooms costing around $400 a night at minimum.
 It’s also got everything you could ever want including tennis courts, a golf course, a spa, several pools, and a bunch of restaurants.
 This place can cater to your every whim.

 - For more budget options, check Airbnb and Vrbo and make sure to book those stays way ahead of time!